maziggy/spoolease-inventory-frontend/README.md

 npm run start
 ```

-This serves the app at http://localhost:4173.
+This serves the app at http://0.0.0.0:4173, accessible from any device on your network.
 Note: You still need a SpoolEase device on your network for the API proxy to work.

 ### ESP32 Deployment